briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 We agree with the reviewer's comment: migration was not defined clearly enough in the manuscript.
 We have made changes that directly address both of the questions raised.

-First, we have stated in the Methods section that subpopulations can exceed S_max individuals immediately following the migration stage.
+First, we have stated in the Methods section that subpopulations can exceed $S_{max}$ individuals immediately following the migration stage.
 We add that this is temporary, as dilution immediately follows, which reduces the population size.

 As for the second point, our original wording in the model overview could easily mislead readers, giving the impression that migration was affected by adaptation or fitness, which is not true.We have updated this to simply state that migration occurs and can allow a type to spread in the population.